Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Particle description of ice floes

-We now consider a special case where the ocean velocity is constant.
-In such a case, we show that the particle translational and rotational velocities are converging to constants.
-To establish this result rigorously, we first recall Barbalat's lemma to be used in later sections.
+We now consider a special case where the ocean velocity is constant and the other environmental force and torque are zero.
+In such a case, we show that the particle translational and rotational velocities converge to constants.
+To establish this result, we first recall Barbalat's lemma to be used in later sections.
 It claims that if a uniformly continuous function is (Riemann)-integrable on the positive real line, then it converges to 0, as $t$ goes to infinity.